-The permission of the parish Vicar is required for every wedding at St. Peter’s.
+The permission of the Priest-in-Charge is required for every wedding at St. Peter’s.

 Persons being married in St. Peter’s Church must meet the requirements of the Canons of the Episcopal Church and the Laws of the State of New York.

-The wedding ceremony will follow the service in the Book of Common Prayer of the Episcopal Church (1979).
-No other forms of ceremony may be used.
+The wedding ceremony will follow the service in the Book of Common Prayer.

-Canon Law of the Episcopal Church requires the couple wishing to be married to enter into pre-marital counseling with the Vicar performing the ceremony.
-(Should the couple live out of town, appropriate arrangements should be made, for example, they may have another Episcopal priest do the pre-marital counseling and write a letter of recommendation to the Vicar performing the ceremony.
-Alternatively, the sessions could be arranged over the internet, using Zoom.)
+Canon Law of the Episcopal Church requires the couple wishing to be married to enter into pre-marital counseling with the priest performing the ceremony.
+(Should the couple live out of town, appropriate arrangements should be made, for example, they may have another Episcopal priest do the pre-marital counseling and write a letter of recommendation to the priest performing the ceremony.
+Alternatively, the sessions could be arranged over the internet, using, for example, Zoom.)

 In the event either party has been previously married, the permission of the Bishop of New York is required.
-In such cases, a meeting with the Vicar and the bishop’s written permission are required before any wedding arrangements are made.
+In such cases, a meeting with the Priest-in-Charge and the Bishop’s written permission are required before any wedding arrangements are made.

 There are certain seasons of the church year that are inappropriate for a wedding.
 Lent (the period before Easter) and Advent (the time before Christmas) are periods of preparation and penance in the life of the Church, during which weddings are not normally performed.